Spousal support is not an automatic right associated with a breakdown of the marriage.

 Q: Who is eligible for spousal support?

-Spousal support is not an automatic right associated with a breakdown of
+Support is not an automatic right associated with a breakdown of the marriage.

-the marriage.
-In 1999, the Supreme Court listed the three grounds necessary
+In 1999, the Supreme Court listed the three grounds necessary to establish

 In Ontario, you are only eligible for spousal support:

 To compensate a spouse for hardship or opportunities lost due to the marriage